gushideqiu/gushideqiu/README.md

 ## 🧭 Research Projects

 - **Yunnan Provincial Department of Education Project (2024, PI)**
-  *"Chassis Engineering of* *Aspergillus oryzae* *for the Combinatorial Biosynthesis and Application of Dimeric Meroterpenoids from* *Albatrellus* *sp."*
+  "Chassis Engineering of *Aspergillus oryzae* for the Combinatorial Biosynthesis and Application of Dimeric Meroterpenoids from *Albatrellus* sp."

 - **National Natural Science Foundation of China (NSFC) General Program (2024, participant)**
-  *"Heterologous Expression of Fungal Biosynthetic Gene Clusters for Discovery of Metabolites with Potential to Reverse Multidrug Resistance in Triple-Negative Breast Cancer"*
+  "Heterologous Expression of Fungal Biosynthetic Gene Clusters for Discovery of Metabolites with Potential to Reverse Multidrug Resistance in Triple-Negative Breast Cancer"

 ---

 ## 📚 Publications

-- *Structural and Computational Insights into the Noncanonical Aromatization in Fungal Polyketide Biosynthesis*. **ACS Catalysis (2024)**
+- Structural and Computational Insights into the Noncanonical Aromatization in Fungal Polyketide Biosynthesis. **ACS Catalysis (2024)**
-- *New meroterpenoids and polyketides from the endophytic fungus* *Paraphaeosphaeria* *sp.
-C-XB-J-1 and their anti-inflammatory and SARS-CoV-2 Mpro inhibitory activities*. **Bioorganic Chemistry (2024)**
+- New meroterpenoids and polyketides from the endophytic fungus* *Paraphaeosphaeria* sp.
+C-XB-J-1 and their anti-inflammatory and SARS-CoV-2 Mpro inhibitory activities. **Bioorganic Chemistry (2024)**

 ---